Do you think a merchant is making misleading advertising or giving false information? Here is what you need to know.

 Out of stock situations

-If the merchant has not specified the quantity of items in stock and the advertised small appliance is out of stock when you go to the store during the sales period, you can request that the merchant offers a similar small appliance sold at the same or at a superior price and sells it to you at the advertised sale price.
-Some merchants will offer a deferred rebate coupon that will allow you to purchase the small appliance later while still benefiting from the sale price.
+If the merchant has not specified the quantity of items in stock and the advertised appliance is out of stock when you go to the store during the sales period, you can request that the merchant offers a similar appliance sold at the same or at a superior price and sells it to you at the advertised sale price.
+Some merchants will offer a deferred rebate coupon that will allow you to purchase the appliance later while still benefiting from the sale price.

 If the merchant refuses to compensate you, you can file a complaint with the Office de la protection du consommateur.
 The Contact us page provides the ways to reach us.